orchidsoftware/orchid.software/source/en/docs/quickstart-sort-filter-table.md

 After that, the column heading will respond to clicking and change the sorting position.

-The trait `Filterable`, allows you to set not only sorting, but also simple `Http` filtering, to set it back to the model and add a new property:
+The trait `Filterable`, allows you to set not only sorting.
+But also simple `Http` filtering, to set it back to the model and add a new property:

  ```php
 /**